eliranwong/ubuntu_on_surface_go/README.md

 16. Select 'Enroll Mok' > OK / Yes
 17. Enter 'surface' as password
-18. Reboot
+18. Reboot and run:

+> sudo update-grub

-19. Install, run 'neofetch' and check if kernel information shows 6.1.3-surface:
+19. Reboot and run, to check if kernel information has '-surface' suffix:

+> uname -a

+Or install, run 'neofetch':

 > sudo apt install -y neofetch